5T33Z0/OC-Little-Translated/P_OpCore_Simplify/README.md

 ## Use Cases

-### Use Case 1: creating an OpenCore EFI folder for your own system
+### Use case 1: creating an OpenCore EFI folder for your own system

 I've tried OpCore Simplify on one my Ivy Bridge laptop which requires quite a complex configuration to boot macOS 13 and newer.
 Below, I've explained how I did, so you can check out for yourself if you want to try it how you can use it.